 Assays and Tools to Monitor Biology in 3D Cell Cultures

-Researchers are turning to 3D culture methods to create model systems for studying cellular biology.
+Researchers are turning to 3D culture methods such as spheroids and organoids to create model systems for studying cellular biology.
 3D cell culture mimics the tissue or tumor environment more closely than a 2D environment by facilitating more natural interactions with a matrix and even allowing cells to secrete their own matrix.
 3D cell culture also offers more natural cell-to-cell contacts and produces a gradient of access to O2 and nutrients.

 Often, 3D cell culture can reveal dramatic differences in cellular responses compared to monolayer culture.
 Monitoring the biology of cells in 3D culture can be approached by looking at changes in cell health, metabolism and expression.
 Ultimately, these phenotypic changes are related back to the genotype of the cell or the alterations in the genotype that led to a disease state.
 We offer assays and tools to address each step in your workflow, from cell health and metabolic changes to gene expression and analysis.

 Monitor cell viability through measurement of ATP with a reagent specifically designed for 3D cultures.
 Utilizes the same ATP measurement luciferase chemistry of the classic CellTiter-Glo® Assay with greater lytic power, which allows deeper penetration yielding greater ATP release for quantitation.
 Co-measure dead cells with same-well multiplexing with CellTox™ Green Cytotoxicity assay or media sampling with the LDH-Glo™ Cytotoxicity Assay.

 Lytic Capacity of CellTiter-Glo® 3D Compared to ATPlite 1Step Reagent